Zach Kerr

-Zachariah Winston Kerr (born August 29, 1990) is an American football defensive end who is currently a free agent.
-He played college football at Delaware, and signed with the Indianapolis Colts as an undrafted free agent in 2014.
-He also played for the Denver Broncos, Carolina Panthers, San Francisco 49ers, and Arizona Cardinals.
+Zachariah Winston Kerr (born August 29, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Delaware Fightin' Blue Hens and signed with the NFL's Indianapolis Colts as an undrafted free agent in 2014.
+He also played for the Denver Broncos, Arizona Cardinals, Carolina Panthers, San Francisco 49ers and Cincinnati Bengals.

 Professional career

 Indianapolis Colts

 Kerr went undrafted in 2014, and signed with the Indianapolis Colts as an undrafted free agent.
 He played in all four pre-season games that year, recording 14 tackles and 1 sack.
 Kerr made his regular season debut in Week 1 against the Denver Broncos, recording 1 tackle.
 During his rookie season in 2014, Kerr played 12 games with 16 tackles, 1 pass defended, and 3 sacks.
 In 2015, he played 12 games with 29 tackles.
 In 2016, he played 12 games with 19 tackles, 2.5 sacks, and a fumble recovery.

 Denver Broncos

 On March 11, 2017, Kerr signed a two-year deal with the Denver Broncos.
 In 11 games of 2017, Kerr finished the year with 19 tackles, half a sack, and one pass defended.

 In 2018, Kerr played in all 16 games, recording 33 combined tackles and 1.5 sacks.

 On March 16, 2019, Kerr signed a two-year contract extension with the Broncos.
 He was released on August 26, 2019.